omshri29/Data-Science-Portfolio/README.md

 ### Business Case Studies:
 ## Claim Denial Prediction:
-* Problem statement: Every billing cycle there is at least 10% health insurance claim gets denied for verious reason.
-The affort to appeal and reverse those claims cost time and money.
-In many cases appeal filling time limit of those cases excesseds if we get to know which claim is going to deny and which will pay it was save anormous time for the billing team hence case may settle to pay with proper plan of action ready in advance of the denial of the insurance.
+* Problem statement:In healthcare  billing system there are at least 10% claims gets denied for verious reason.
+The affort to appeal and reverse those claims costs time and money and in many cases the appeals time limit excesseds and billing company has to bare losses.
+But if we get to know which claim is going to deny and which will be paid billing company will have plan of action prior to denial of the claim and hence can save the losses due to denials.

 ## Pre-Auth Approval Prediction: